golang/govulncheck-action/README.md

   uses: golang/govulncheck-action@v1
 ```

-By default the govulncheck Github Action will run with the
+By default the govulncheck GitHub Action will run with the
 [latest version of Go](https://go.dev/doc/install) and analyze all packages in
 the provided Go module.
 Assuming you have the latest Go version installed
 locally, this is equivalent to running the following on your command line: